 9 People Who Killed John F. Kennedy, According to Conspiracy Theorists

 According to a 2013 Gallup poll, 61 percent of Americans believe John F. Kennedy’s assassination was the result of a conspiracy.
 Among those who don't think Lee Harvey Oswald acted alone, the same names keep popping up.
-On the 55th anniversary of JFK's assassination, here are nine people and groups who've been blamed for killing the 35th President of the United States.
+Here are nine people and groups who've been blamed for killing the 35th President of the United States.

 1. Lyndon B. Johnson

 A big contributor to this theory is Roger Stone, who wrote The Man Who Killed Kennedy: The Case Against LBJ.
 But Stone, a longtime Washington insider, is better known for having worked for Richard Nixon, Ronald Reagan, George H. W. Bush and, most recently (and controversially), Donald Trump.